Retained Placenta Medical Negligence Compensation Specialists

 An example being, if pieces of the placenta had been left behind in a C-section, and you had suffered injuries, pain or illnesses because of the retained placenta; the surgery you then receive to correct the error is something you may be to claim for if you had found it traumatic or distressing.

-The example injuries we are presenting, and the compensation listed next to them, come from the Judicial College Guidelines (April 2022 edition).
-These amounts are not guaranteed, as every claim is different.
+The example injuries we are presenting, and the compensation listed next to them, come from the Judicial College Guidelines.
+These amounts are not guaranteed, as every claim is different, and the first entry in this table isn’t a JCG figure.

 For the financial impact of the injury, you can seek special damages.
 You could be able to claim compensation for your: